The Barony of Maelfasan

 Major Religions: Bralm (LN)

-Enemies Non-Humans
+Enemies: Non-Humans

 At the time of the Wars of Liberation a human called Maelfasan led a revolt against the Dwarves of the Shield Wall.
 They had dominated central Western Warlderia in the area that is now Maelfasan and the Iron March.
 He was ruthless and merciless in his war inflicting great suffering on the Dwarves and their loyal human followers.
 He left no room for neutrality and he waged pitiless conflict against all that were not with him in his Crusade.
 Repeatedly the Dwarves smashed his rebellion and drove his men before them but always at a price in Dwarven blood.
 Again and again he fought and refused to give in till in exasperation the Dwarves withdrew beyond their Shield Wall abandoning their human followers to ‘Maelfasan Mercy’.
 Only the personal intervention of Kaegor prevented a bloodbath of humans who fought with the Dwarves, proven or otherwise.
 They were settled in the Iron March while Maelfasan was made lord of the central lands.